 REvil (short for Ransomware Evil) is a revolutionary ransomware operation.
-Its predecessor, GandCrab, which was retired in early 2019, pioneered the concept of ransomware-as-a-service (RaaS) for “big game hunting” (BGH) campaigns.
-REvil’s operators (also known as GoldSouthfield or PinchySpider) continued where GandCrab left off and thrived.
+Its predecessor, GandCrab, which was retired in early 2019, pioneered the concept of ransomware-as-a-service (RaaS) for “big game hunting” campaigns (where corporate targets are selected according to their annual turnover).
+REvil’s operators (also known as GoldSouthfield or PinchySpider) continued where GandCrab left off, and thrived.
 This success encouraged other ransomware strains to be distributed as a RaaS.
 REvil is known to have many affiliates, many of which crossover with those of GandCrab.
 Password spraying, exploiting unpatched systems, and initial access malware families – such as IcedID or Qakbot – and now supply-chain attacks, are all methods of distributing REvil.
 The tactics, techniques, and procedures (TTPs) of this group continue to evolve and it remains one of the primary threats to large organisations.

 Fig. 1 – Kaseya appearing on REvil’s Happy Blog darknet leaks site

-On the cybercrime forums, the REvil RaaS is represented by a user called UNKN (or Unknown) who first recruited for the ransomware’s affiliate program in July 2019.
-As the ransomware gained notoriety, hitting larger targets in the public and private sector, increasingly talented affiliates were able to be recruited.
+On the cybercrime forums, the REvil RaaS is represented by a user called UNKN (or Unknown) who recruited the first customer for the ransomware’s affiliate program in July 2019.
+As the ransomware’s reputation grew, by hitting larger targets in the public and private sector and making more money, increasingly talented affiliates were brought on board.
 UNKN’s interviews with journalists reveal just how successful the group has been.
-UNKN claims that the group makes a profit of $100 million each year and is aiming to make at least $1 or $2 billion.
+UNKN claims that the group makes a profit of $100 million each year and is aiming to make at least $1 billion.

 The REvil development team is said to consist of around ten individuals with as many as 60 affiliates that perform the active deployment of the ransomware.
 In February 2020, REvil’s data-theft-extortion campaign accelerated with the launch of the Happy Blog.
 REvil’s notoriety increases the chances of securing a ransom payment.
 The group’s high-profile leaks are frequently covered by mainstream outlets, which works as further motivation for organisations that initially refuse to pay a ransom to engage with the threat actors.